-The restriction operator A & cond selects the subset of entities from A that meet the condition A. The exclusion operator A - cond selects the complement of restriction, i.e. the subset of entities from A that do not meet the condition A cond A.
+The restriction operator A & cond selects the subset of entities from A that meet the condition cond.
+The exclusion operator A - cond selects the complement of restriction, i.e. the subset of entities from A that do not meet the condition cond.